Charles León Tamayo

 Charles León Tamayo (born 2 January 1981) is a former Cuban male artistic gymnast.
-He is the 2001 World bronze medalist on vault and was part of the gold medal winning teams at the 2003 Pan American Games and 2001 Pan American Championships.
+He is the 2001 World bronze medalist on vault and was part of the gold medal-winning teams at the 2003 Pan American Games and 2001 Pan American Championships.
 He was one of three Cuban gymnasts who defected during the 2003 World Artistic Gymnastics Championships.

 Early life

 Tamayo began gymnastics when he was four years old.

 Gymnastics career

 Tamayo competed at the 2001 Pan American Championships where he helped Cuba place first as a team.
-Individually he won gold on vault and silver in the all-around and on rings behind compatriot Erick López.
-Later that year he competed at the 2001 World Championships where he won bronze on vault behind Marian Drăgulescu and Jevgēņijs Saproņenko.
+Individually, he won gold on vault and silver in the all-around and on rings behind compatriot Erick López.
+Later that year, he competed at the 2001 World Championships where he won bronze on vault behind Marian Drăgulescu and Jevgēņijs Saproņenko.
 In doing so Tamayo became the first male gymnast from Cuba to win a medal at the World Championships.

 Tamayo traveled to Anaheim, California to compete at the 2003 World Championships.
-Although he had a broken ankle, he still competed on all six events.
+Although he had a broken ankle, he still competed in all six events.

-Tamayo has a move named after him: a "laid-out arabian double front on floor"; however he admits he did not invent the move, but because he was the first to compete it, he earned the naming rights.
+Tamayo has a move named after him: a "laid-out arabian double front on floor".
+However, he admits he did not invent the move, but because he was the first to compete it, he earned the naming rights.